-Top 25 Essay Writing topics for XAT 2018Nidhi Gupta
+Top 25 Essay Writing topics for XAT 2022

 3. Triple Talaq: Both the Koran and the Hadith spell out the rights of Muslim women.
-They also clearly lay down the procedure for talaq, a lengthy one which carries enough scope for reconciliation before a complete termination of marriage.
-As per the recent judgment the court said that until the government formulates a law regarding triple talaq, there would be an injunction against husbands pronouncing triple talaq on their wives.
+They also clearly lay down the procedure for talaq, a lengthy one that carries enough scope for reconciliation before a complete termination of the marriage.
+As per the recent judgment, the court said that until the government formulates a law regarding triple talaq, there would be an injunction against husbands pronouncing triple talaq on their wives.

-5. Clean India Movement: Union Minister of Culture Mahesh Sharma launched the Swachh Bharat App with an aim to involve people actively to become part of Swachh Bharat Abhiyan (Clean India Movement) in National Museum, Delhi.
-Once the App is installed and opened, it will ask the user to take photograph of the garbage and write the comment and just submit.
+5. Clean India Movement: Union Minister of Culture Mahesh Sharma launched the Swachh Bharat App with an aim to involve people actively to become part of Swachh Bharat Abhiyan (Clean India Movement) in the National Museum, Delhi.
+Once the App is installed and opened, it will ask the user to take a photograph of the garbage and write the comment and just submit it.

-6. Concept of New India: India is the third largest economy with a robust, fast growing market for goods and services.
-New India is one concept that comprehensively caters to all the recent changes that have somersaulted the otherwise smooth growth of all the sectors of economy.
-While preparing for these topics do not miss out on including the concepts of Inclusive India, Digital India, Investor-friendly India, Skill India, Transforming India and many more.
+6. Concept of New India: India is the third-largest economy with a robust, fast-growing market for goods and services.
+New India is one concept that comprehensively caters to all the recent changes that have somersaulted the otherwise smooth growth of all the sectors of the economy.
+While preparing for these topics do not miss out on including the concepts of Inclusive India, Digital India, Investor-friendly India, Skill India, Transforming India, and many more.

-11. Demonitisation and its Impact on Indian Economy: On 8 November 2016, Government of India enacted the policy of demonetising INR 500 and INR 1000 rupee currency notes.
-While preparing for the purpose of XAT essay writing, focus on the fact that which sectors of Indian economy are the worst hit ones and which ones have outshined.
-Also read about the pros and cons of this policy in both long and short run.
+11. Demonitisation and its Impact on the Indian Economy: On 8 November 2016, the Government of India enacted the policy of demonetizing INR 500 and INR 1000 rupee currency notes.
+While preparing for the purpose of XAT essay writing, focus on the fact that which sectors of the Indian economy are the worst hit ones and which ones have outshined.
+Also, read about the pros and cons of this policy in both the long and short run.
 Find out more about the case here.

 13. Launch of Google Tez: Finally Google has also entered the Indian landscape of making digital payments with the launch of its mobile wallet app.
-In fact Tez also offers a B2B feature called ‘Tez for Business’, which allows merchants to get their business on Tez app.
-With existing 20 leading payment app brands such as BHIM, Paytm, Freecharge etc. in India, do you think Tez will be able to capture the Indian market?
+In fact, Tez also offers a B2B feature called ‘Tez for Business, which allows merchants to get their business on the Tez app.
+With existing 20 leading payment app brands such as BHIM, Paytm, Freecharge, etc. in India, do you think Tez will be able to capture the Indian market?

-14. Flipkart and Snapdeal merger: The long standing deal between the two e-tailers is in the news for various reasons.
+14. Flipkart and Snapdeal merger: The long-standing deal between the two e-tailers is in the news for various reasons.
 The Japanese investor, SoftBank has had a critical role to play with its 900 million investments in Snapdeal, marking its foothold in India.
 On the other hand, a completed merger between these two giants will give rise to one of the largest e-commerce start-ups in the country.
-So do you think that in the era of consolidation, arch rivals Flipkart and Amazon can change the scenario of e-commerce industry of India.
+So do you think that in the era of consolidation, arch rivals Flipkart and Amazon can change the scenario of the e-commerce industry of India?

 15. Indian Telecome Industry and Reliance Jio: Reliance Jio’s entry has changed the landscape of the Indian telecom industry drastically.
 Reliance Industries Limited (RIL) announced the launch of its 4G LTE feature phone called ‘Jio Phone’.
 With the advent of the revolution brought by Jio, do you think the internet will be accessible to every Indian?
 Do you also think that Reliance Jio will force other telecom players to go for market consolidation to tap the customer base?

-16. Blue Whale Game and social media’s impact on younger generation: The Blue Whale Game aims to push vulnerable youngsters into taking their own lives.
-But how this game became popular over night?
-Did technology and individualism take its toll on the younger generation of India as well?
+16. Blue Whale Game and social media’s impact on the younger generation: The Blue Whale Game aims to push vulnerable youngsters into taking their own lives.
+But how did this game become popular overnight?
+Did technology and individualism take their toll on the younger generation of India as well?
 The vicious viral game has spread online via social media accounts.
 Should parents become more vigilant towards the activities in which their kids are getting involved?
 Get ready to answer all these aspects if in case you get this topic in the XAT Essay.

 17. Asia-Africa Growth Corridor: Asia-Africa Growth Corridor or AAGC is an economic cooperation agreement between the governments of India and Japan.
-When recently Japanese Prime Minister Shinzo Abe’s arrived India for an annual summit, launch of Asia-Africa Growth Corridor (AAGC) was seen as an an alternative to the One-Belt-One-Road (OBOR) initiative of China.
-Trade Facilitation is a major component of AAGC Framework.
-When preparing for the XAT Essay, touch upon the strategic importance of AAGC from trade point of view for Indian economy.
+When recently Japanese Prime Minister Shinzo Abe arrived in India for an annual summit, the launch of the Asia-Africa Growth Corridor (AAGC) was seen as an alternative to the One-Belt-One-Road (OBOR) initiative of China.
+Trade Facilitation is a major component of the AAGC Framework.
+When preparing for the XAT Essay, touch upon the strategic importance of AAGC from a trade point of view for the Indian economy.

-21. Cyber Security in Indian IT: After the Ransomware attack, cyber security of Indian IT sector has become a big question.
-Most of the ransomware was spread hidden within Word documents, PDFs and other files normally sent via email.
-It is also being called WanaCrypt0r 2.0, Wanna Decryptor 2.0, WCry 2, WannaCry 2 and Wanna Decryptor 2.
+21. Cyber Security in Indian IT: After the Ransomware attack, the cyber security of the Indian IT sector has become a big question.
+Most of the ransomware was spread hidden within Word documents, PDFs, and other files normally sent via email.
+It is also being called WanaCrypt0r 2.0, Wanna Decryptor 2.0, WCry 2, WannaCry 2, and Wanna Decryptor 2.
 WannaCry is asking for $300 worth of Bitcoin to unlock the contents of the computers.

 24. Women’s World cup: India women’s cricket proved their mettle with the marvelous performance on the pitch and stood second worldwide.
-Find out the facts that have positioned Indian to another level when women cricket comes into picture.
+Find out the facts that have positioned Indians to another level when women's cricket comes into the picture.

-The above listed Top 25 Essay topics for XAT 2018 will ease your efforts to scout for important topics.
-All the topics are relevant for the Paper 2 and can be asked in any form.
+The above-listed Top 25 Essay topics for XAT 2018 will ease your efforts to scout for important topics.
+All the topics are relevant for Paper 2 and can be asked in any form.
 So be prepared to know everything about the landmark events and score well in the GK section of XAT 2018.

 Best of Luck for XAT 2018